-Recall that the uniform boundedness and the tightness of a family of Radon measures on a completely regular space imply the relative compactness in the weak topology and the weak sequential compactness if all compact sets in $\XX$ are metrisable, see \cite[Theorem~4.5.3]{bogachev18}.
-The inverse implication (and so the equivalence of tightness and relative compactness) is the essence of the Prokhorov theorem, which holds in Polish spaces.
+Recall that the uniform boundedness and the tightness of a family of Radon measures on a completely regular space imply relative compactness in the weak topology, and also the weak sequential compactness if all compact sets in $\XX$ are metrisable; see \cite[Theorem~4.5.3]{bogachev18}.
+The inverse implication (and thus the equivalence of tightness and relative compactness) is the essence of the Prokhorov theorem, which holds in Polish spaces.